hady-awayda/Carpool-Connect/readme.md

 ### User Stories

+### Passenger
-- As a passenger, I want to find carpooling options that match my schedule and route so that I can commute efficiently and cost-effectively.
+- I want to find carpooling options that match my schedule and route so that I can commute efficiently and cost-effectively.
   I want to set my schedule details in order to manage my departure and arrival time and location I want to view my schedules list and be able to find other riders that match my selection criteria I want to be able to contact other riders in order to exchange meeting details and approve the rides

+- Rrider
-- As a rider, I want to offer rides to users who have similar routes and schedules so that I can reduce my commute costs.
+  I want to offer rides to users who have similar routes and schedules so that I can reduce my commute costs.
   I want to be able to manage my schedule details in order for other passengers to find me and see my schedule details I want to be able to view my schedules list and be able to find other passengers that might match with my commuting schedule
   I want to be able to contact other passengers in order to offer them rides and exchange contact information

+- Partner
-- As a ride partner, I want to offer rides to other riders who have similar routes and schedules so we can both reduce our commute costs
-  I want to be able to manage my schedule details in order for other riders to find me and see my schedule details I want to be able to view my schedules list and be able to find other riders that might match with my commuting schedule I want to be able to contact other riders in order to share my rides with them and exchange contact information
+  I want to offer rides to other riders who have similar routes and schedules so we can both reduce our commute costs I want to be able to manage my schedule details in order for other riders to find me and see my schedule details I want to be able to view my schedules list and be able to find other riders that might match with my commuting schedule I want to be able to contact other riders in order to share my rides with them and exchange contact information